usc-mrel/interspeech-rtmri/README.md

 - Python-based online image reconstruction using the Siemens FIRE interface
 - Offline MATLAB-based image reconstruction using collected raw data.

+One example dataset can be found at [this link](https://drive.google.com/drive/folders/1ZP3Ztb4DEi4iH6kdqNjPRvvTDhjDGXLy?usp=drive_link).
+If you have issues, please contact prakashk@usc.edu.

 ### Pulse Sequence Generation
 Pulse Sequence generation code requires code from [](this repository).
 The code points to a `config.toml` file, for which relevant config.toml files are in this repository.